A processional cross for Italy

 Processional cross for Italy

-A deacon from Italy ordered as a gift for his upcoming priestly ordination bei uns a very complex processional cross at the beginning of the year.
-The processional cross should be possible in its form and equipment a historical model (“Protestant Cross of the Cathedral Chapter”) from the Cathedral chapter of St. Paulus Cathedral in Munster from the 13th century without repeating all the details of the original too exactly.
+A deacon from Italy ordered as a gift for his upcoming priestly ordination by us a very complex processional cross at the beginning of the year.
+The processional cross should be possible in its form and equipment a historical model (“Procession Cross of the Cathedral Chapter”) from the Cathedral chapter of St. Paulus Cathedral in Munster from the 13th century without repeating all the details of the original too exactly.

 The approx. 40 cm large processional cross was to be elaborately decorated with precious stones and stones on the front, based on the original Filigree be decorated and on the more modest back receive a small engraving with a representation of Mary from the original home parish of our customer.